uttufy/Xiaomi-Notebook14-Hackintosh/BigSurOC/Readme.md

 Full guide link https://www.tonymacx86.com/threads/guide-patching-laptop-dsdt-ssdts.152573/

 ### Tip
--If you are using properTree for editing OC config.plist.
+- If you are using properTree for editing OC config.plist.
 If it shows
 https://imgur.com/BuK8EWi.
 **Select No**